jupyter/team-compass-template/{{cookiecutter.directory_name}}/docs/team/decision-making.md

 ## JupyterLab Council size

-There is no limit to the size of the JupyterLab Council.
+There is no limit to the size of the {{cookiecutter.team_name}} Council.
 We follow the [guidelines laid out](https://jupyter.org/governance/bootstrapping_decision_making.html#bootstrapping-decision-making-bodies) by the broader Jupyter governance model which encourages a large, highly participatory decision body:

 > The new governance model and decision-making guide is designed to support large, highly participatory decision-making bodies.
 As such, even Subprojects that have a clear decision-making body today may wish to increase the size of that body to include more contributors.